-- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see Section 1.3, "Understanding Requirements and Permissions," on page 16. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, expand Agent Manager Console, and then expand Configuration. - 4 If you want to configure global Windows agent settings, complete the following steps: - 4a Click Global Settings. - 4b On the Action menu, click Edit Agent Settings. - 5 If you want to configure settings for a specific agent computer, complete the following steps: - 5a Click central computers. - 5b In the right pane, select the central computer that monitors the agent you want to configure. - 5c On the Action menu, click View Managed Computers. - 5d Select the agent computer you want to configure and click Settings.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, expand Agent Manager Console, and then expand Configuration. - 4 If you want to configure global Windows agent settings, complete the following steps: - 4a Click Global Settings. - 4b On the Action menu, click Edit Agent Settings.

-- 6 Specify the appropriate settings.
+- 5 If you want to configure settings for a specific agent computer, complete the following steps: - 5a Click central computers. - 5b In the right pane, select the central computer that monitors the agent you want to configure. - 5c On the Action menu, click View Managed Computers. - 5d Select the agent computer you want to configure and click Settings. - 6 Specify the appropriate settings.
 For more information about the fields on a window, click Help. - 7 Click OK.